Sam1301/ContributionLessons/README.md

 4) Use git
 Recently, I switched from Android Studio GUI git, to terminal git.
 Its gives you much power!!!

+5) Explain your approach to solve a particular problem.
+That really shows how you think.

+6) Solve bugs
+I think solving bugs is really a nice way to acquaint yourself with the codebase.

+7) Never be afraid to express your own ideas Sometimes, you really feel passionate about implementing your own new feature.
+You are willing to go to lengths for it.

-5) Try to exceed expectations, because its fun to do so :D
+8) Try to exceed expectations, because its fun to do so :D

 Lastly, take all this with a grain of salt.
 These lessons help me, maybe they won't work for you.